awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarconnections-connection.md

 # AWS::CodeStarConnections::Connection<a name="aws-resource-codestarconnections-connection"></a>

-**Important**
-The CodeStar Connections feature is in preview release and is subject to change\.

 The AWS::CodeStarConnections::Connection resource can be used to connect external source providers with services like AWS CodePipeline\.

  **Note:** A connection created through CloudFormation is in `PENDING` status by default\.
 You can make its status `AVAILABLE` by updating the connection in the console\.